 The Results: Which Pizza Oven Should You Pick?

 If you’re going to try out four pizza ovens at once, you’re either going to have to throw out a lot of extra pizza or throw a pizza party.
-I chose the latter, rallying my 4-year-old son, my partner, Theresa, her teenage daughter, and two friends of hers into a panel of discriminating, and hungry, taste-testers.
+I chose the latter, rallying my then-4-year-old son; my partner, Theresa; her teenage daughter; and two friends of hers into a panel of discriminating, and hungry, taste-testers.

 From the moment I opened the box, it was clear that the Ooni Karu was a polished, carefully designed oven with an emphasis on fit and finish.
 Riveted handles felt sturdy on the door and charcoal basket, and the chimney was the only one here that had a damper, which allows you to adjust airflow to help control the temperature of the fire.
-I admit that’s a seemingly small detail, but as someone who loves cooking on a charcoal grill, it was nice to have any means to control the airflow, and in turn, the fire and temperature.
-Even the oven door itself felt substantial; it’s an inch thick, which helps retain heat (most ovens have a flimsy, paper thin metal door).
+I admit that’s a seemingly small detail, but as someone who loves cooking on a charcoal grill, I found that it was nice to have any means to control the airflow and, in turn, the fire and temperature.
+Even the oven door itself felt substantial; it’s an inch thick, which helps the oven retain heat (most models have a flimsy, paper-thin metal door).